In Burwood Council area, Health Care and Social Assistance is the largest employer, generating 2,653 FTE jobs in 2018/19.

 The major differences between the jobs held by the full-time equivalent local workers of Burwood Council area and New South Wales were:

-- A larger percentage of full-time equivalent local workers employed in Education and Training (13.6% compared to 7.5%)
+- A smaller percentage of full-time equivalent local workers employed in Manufacturing (0.9% compared to 7.5%)

-- A larger percentage of full-time equivalent local workers employed in Health Care and Social Assistance (15.1% compared to 11.4%)
+- A larger percentage of full-time equivalent local workers employed in Education and Training (12.7% compared to 7.4%)

-- Wholesale Trade (-471 full-time equivalent local workers)
+- Retail Trade (+620 full-time equivalent local workers)

-- Transport, Postal and Warehousing (-471 full-time equivalent local workers)
+- Accommodation and Food Services (+328 full-time equivalent local workers)

-- Information Media and Telecommunications (-366 full-time equivalent local workers)
+- Public Administration and Safety (+256 full-time equivalent local workers)